baala3/android-java-projects/food-app/README.md

 **Food App** is a basic Android application that displays a list of food items along with their details such as name, price, description, and image.
 It’s a beginner-friendly project created to practice list views, layout design using Kotlin.

-This project simulates a simple food menu or catalog screen and helps build foundational Android concepts like `RecyclerView`, `Intent`, and working with static data models.
+This project demo's a simple food menu or catalog screen and helps build foundational Android concepts like `RecyclerView`, `Intent`, and working with static data models.

 ---